Rubya Chaudhry

 Rubya Chaudhry (born 21 December) is a Pakistani actress and fashion model.
 In 2006, she made her on-screen debut in the Pakistani cult classic slasher film, Zibahkhana.
-Since then, she has appeared in several Pakistani television shows and movies, while appearing in fashion shows.
+Since then, she has appeared in several Pakistani television shows, movies, and fashion shows.

 Model

 Rubya Chaudhry was brought up in Karachi.
-She went into the fashion industry after completing her secondary education.
+She joined the fashion industry after completing her secondary education.
 Tall and slim, with a striking face, she was quickly successful.
-She has worked on the runway for major Pakistani designers, and on commercials and on photo shoots for magazines.
+She has worked on the runway for major Pakistani designers, and in commercials and photoshoots for magazines.